 I have attempted to confer with all judges of courts with courtrooms in the court building regarding this Operating Plan.
-In developing the plan, I consulted with the local health authority and the local health authority informed me they had nothing to contributed documentation of which is attached to this plan.
+In developing the plan, I consulted with the local health authority, county judge, and justice's documentation of which is attached to this plan.
 I will ensure that the judges of courts with courtrooms in the court building covered by this Operating Plan conduct proceedings consistent with the plan.